smy1/swlab/python/README.md

 - The _sixth column_ (or the parameter __"y1"__) refers to the start of the height of cropping area.
 - The _seventh column_ (or the parameter __"y2"__) refers to the end of the height of cropping area.

-And if the explanation for the cropping details is unclear, Figure 3 below should be a helpful illustration.
+And if the explanation for the cropping details is unclear, Figure 3 below should be helpful.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_annotated.png" width=auto height="230">